taviandir/tampermonkey-CONfetti/README.md

 - Events: Filter by country
 - Events: Agent missions clarification
 - Events: Freetext search
-- Events - Research: List unit type (and not just "BTR-90 has been researched".
-What is BTR-90?!
-Instead, show "BTR-90 (Amphibious Combat Vehicle) has been researched")
 - Hide gold ads
 - Show city morale details right away (if possible)